 - Eat mostly plants.
 As I’ve covered previously, reach for produce, veggies, fruits, nuts, and unprocessed food more than you do the other stuff, including meat and junk food.
 The best way I know how to do this?
 Buy a big fruit bowl and make it the centerpiece of both the kitchen and dining area.
 My wife started doing this last year, and we’ve since upgraded to two fruit/veggie bowls with overflow on top of the microwave.
-Make it visible and you’re consumption will start to change, especially if you clear your pantry of junk food.
+Make it visible and your consumption will start to change, especially if you clear your pantry of junk food.

 - Regardless of your age, have a purpose in your life.
 Don’t just survive.
 Live for something.
 Create.
 Do anything that excites you and lets you contribute to society and your community in a positive, life-giving way.
 Like having goals, this keeps people going longer than they otherwise would have.

 - Slower is better.
 This is harder for Americans and other fast-moving, cram your day cultures to understand.
 But it works.
 How?
 People that down shift and live at lower RPM relieve more stress than people always on the go.
 And stress can build up and ultimate kill you.
 What’s more, you’re better able to appreciate your surroundings and what’s in front of you at a slower pace than a faster one.
 “Life is short.
 Don’t run so fast you miss it,” said one 107-year-old lady.